Tuesday, May 11, 2021

 “Argh!”

 Sairek felt his left foot slipping and he only just managed to shift his and Varhi’s weight to prevent himself from tumbling over.
 Though while he did manage to succeed in that, he instead began skidding down about half a foot down the path.
 He would have thought climbing down would have been easier, but when he was carrying another boy on his back who didn’t have enough strength to hold on himself, it was exceptionally hard.
-It’s not like any of them were wearing the proper footwear for this, either.
+It’s not like any of them were wearing the proper footwear or clothes for this, either.

 “Easy, Sairek.
 Just keep it up for a couple more minutes, we’re almost at the base now.”
 Nayleen reassured him.
+"It should start smoothing out into more gentle slopes soon."

 “Do you need a break?”
 Cyial asked him, concern edged in his voice.